Introduction

 There are two ways to register a runner on the Semaphore server:

-- Add it via the web interface.
+- Add it via the web interface or API.

 - Use the command line with the